-More people than ever are working remotely nowadays, so be sure to get them something they actually want and need with these super useful gifts for digital nomads.
+More people than ever are working remotely nowadays, so get them something they'll actually use with these digital nomad gifts.

-There's no doubt about it, the internet is changing the way we work and do business.
+There's no doubt about it, the internet has changed the way we work and do business.

-And this has spawned a growing tribe of location independent freelancers working remotely via their laptops.
+And this has spawned a growing tribe of location independent freelancers working remotely via their laptops as digital nomads.

-So gone are the days where you are tied to one place permanently because of your job, having to commute into the same office each day, as anywhere with a good WiFi connection can become your office for the day.
+So gone are the days of having to commute into the same office each day, as anywhere with a good WiFi connection can become your office for the day.

 And this is a great thing.